friedger/info_tokens/docs/threefold_app.md

 ## Receive tokens

 In order to acquire ThreeFold tokens you have basically two options:
-- Buy them on a public crypto currency exchange, such as BTC-Alpha, as documented here below in [Buying ThreeFold tokens using BTC-Alpha](#btc-alpha), and then transfer them from your online TFT wallet at BTC-Alpha to your offline ThreeFold app TFT wallet
+- Buy them on a public cryptocurrency exchange, such as BTC-Alpha, as documented here below in [Buying ThreeFold tokens using BTC-Alpha](#btc-alpha), and then transfer them from your online TFT wallet at BTC-Alpha to your offline ThreeFold app TFT wallet
 - Or receive ThreeFold tokens from someone who sends them to you from their online or offline TFT wallet, as documented here below in [Send tokens](#send)

 For both cases you need your offline TFT wallet address, which you can lookup in the ThreeFold app by navigating to your wallet from the navigation menu, and then clicking the **Receive** button: